-2010-2016 TEMPERATURE TREND ANALYSIS

-The following graph provides data on the mean number of adult female sea lice in New Brunswick since 2011.
+2010-2017 TREND ANALYSIS The following graph provides data on the mean number of adult female sea lice in New Brunswick since 2012.

-Figure 4: Average number of adult female Lepeoptherius salmonis sea lice per BMA from 2011-2016

-SUMMARY AND RECOMMENDATIONS

-There is no doubt that although this report shows the industry has been generally effective in mitigating the impacts of sea lice populuations, uncontrollable climate change effects, continue to make this increasingly challenging.
+Year(s) 2016, 2015, 2014, 2013, 2012, 2017 for NB Zone(s) Figure 4: Average number of adult female Lepeoptherius salmonis sea lice per BMA from 2012-2017 SUMMARY AND RECOMMENDATIONS There is no doubt that although this report shows the industry has been effective overall in mitigating the impacts of sea lice populuations, uncontrollable climate change effects (e.g., prolonged warm waters), continue to make this increasingly challenging.
 There is a critical need to access more effective proactive tools to ensure the industry can continue to minimize its footprint on the environment.

-These tools can only be developed through continued research that support the development of non-chemical mangement options such as the use of cleaner fish, warm water showers and sea lice retention filyers.
+These tools can only be developed through continued research that support the development of non-chemical mangement options such as the use of cleaner fish, warm water showers and sea lice retention filters.
 Research and monitoring is also critical to the approvals of new sea lice medicines and vaccines.
 Additionally, sea lice inhibitors in new feed formulations offer great promise but require regulatory changes to access new feed ingredients.
 While the use of medicines and therapeutants is a last resort action, access to a range of products available and approved for use in other countries that are exported to Canadian consumers, must also be supported domestically.
 The access to a full suite of tools would alter the graphs and ensure fewer and smaller peaks in lice number by having access to a variety of products with less ecological impacts.
 Incorporated in an operational integrated pest management plan, this would increase production with fewer fish losses which would relate to increased socio-economic benefits in coastal communities through the Atlantic region.
 As a final point, the ACFFA will continue to promote new research and the adoption of a Minor Use Minor Species program for fish health and feed products which is a key component of an Aquaculture Act in Canada, now being framed under the leadership of the Minister of Fisheries and Oceans in collaboration with the provincial regulatory agencies.
 We are hopeful that Canada's regulatory and policy framework for aquaculture will be more effective to enable the salmon farming industry to adopt new research, technology and other innovations in a timelier manner.
-This is not only critical to fish health management but also to our communities, consumers ensuring Canada's salmon farming industry and our individual companies remain competitive.
+This is not only critical to fish health management but also to our communities and consumers who rely on Canada's salmon farming industry, and that our individual companies remain competitive.
+APPENDIX A BMA 6 BMA 3a 2017, 2020, 2023 A 2a 2016, 2019, 2022 BMA 1 2015, 2018, 2021 BMA 3c 2017, 2020, 2023 A BMA 2b 2016, 2019, 2022 BMA 5 4 Bay of Fundy Baie de Fundy Marine Aquaculture sites Sites Aquacoles Marins Last Updated: 6/6/2017 Canada (1996) Marine (1996) Constanting BMA 3b 2017, 2020, 2023 1 250 m Aquaculture Bay Management Areas of New Brunswick

-APPENDIX A

-Aquaculture Bay Management Areas of New Brunswick